nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 ${N}\mkern -8.2mu\textcolor{red}{{B}}$ The code for the script that plots multiple trajectories for different values for harvesting shown above can be found in the *[appendix](#visualising-harvesting-effects)*.

 $\textcolor{red}{!}$ From the plots we can see that the *target line* lies between the $H$ values of $-0.1$ and $-0.2$ for the grey population and at around $H=-0.01$ for the Red population.
 This hints at us that the model with harvesting is not entirely appropriate to *exactly* coincide with the empirical estimates because there is no real value $H$ we can pick that is both $-0.1<H<-0.2$ and $H<0.01$.
-This is however expected as there is great variance in the empirical reports for squirrel population.
+This is however expected as there is great variance in the empirical reports for squirrel populations.
 The improved models with harvesting are all within close proximity to empirical findings.

 As we can see the higher the magnitude of $H$ the bigger the red squirrel population which is as  expected.